hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Physics is ultimately about experimental measurements.
 Take some object, maybe an old pumpkin, and poke or prod it with a measuring device.
-The device returns a number, but that's now what interests us;
+The device returns a number, but that's not what interests us;
 instead, we want to know the *physical property* probed by that device.
 This is what we mean by *dimension*.